lino-framework/book/docs/team/prerequisites.rst

 (SQL).
 You don't usually need to write SQL yourself when using Lino, but it is of course important to understand the concepts behind a database.
-And on a production server you will have to deal with database servers like MySQL or PostgreSQL (according to the :setting:`DATABASES` setting).
+And on a production server you will have to deal with database servers like MySQL or PostgreSQL when doing database snapshots or running migrations.